 Is there a cost to participate?

-In North America, there is a $500 entry fee for each team paid by your school.
+In North America, there is a $500 entry fee for undergraduate teams and a $750 entry fee for MBA teams.
 This fee can sometimes be waived for new schools.
-Email email@example.com if you would like to apply for a waiver.
+Email firstname.lastname@example.org if you would like to apply for a waiver.
 This fee covers all VCIC activities for this year.
 If you win your region, for example, there is no extra fee to compete at the global finals.

 What if our school does not have a VC class, and we don’t know much about venture capital?

 You will learn a ton preparing for and participating in VCIC!
 It is primarily an educational event, and if you don’t have other ways to learn about venture capital at your school, you are encouraged to take advantage of this resource.
 That said, it is also a competition, and the deck is stacked against a team that has no support from its school.
 Your team still has a chance to win if you work really hard on your own.
 See the VCIC training videos and consider purchasing Patrick Vernon’s Venture Capital Strategy.
 Brad Feld and Jason Mendelson’s Venture Deals is also very helpful for understanding term sheets.

 Is it hard to win a VCIC event?

 Yes.
 The top placing teams at most VCIC events have spent many hours preparing, many having already won their school’s internal VCIC competition.